 There is something so special about a sandwich made with homemade bread, and this recipe is definitely one of the easiest and fastest dairy-free yeast bread recipes to make.
-The bread will keep for 4-5 days in closed plastic bags or plastic wrap at room temperature or in the refrigerator, or for up to 1 month in the freezer.
+This recipe makes two 9-by-5-inch loaves

-When heating the almond milk or another dairy-free milk substitute, the liquid should be warm enough to activate the yeast but not so hot that it kills the yeast, about 110º F.
+When heating the almond milk or another dairy-free milk substitute, the liquid should be warm enough to activate the yeast but not so hot that it kills the yeast, about 110 F.

 - In a large mixing bowl or the bowl of a standing mixer with a hook attachment, combine the warm almond milk, sugar, and yeast, stirring gently to dissolve.
-Let the mixture rest for 5-10 minutes, or until foamy.
+Let the mixture rest for 5 to 10 minutes, or until foamy (showing the yeast is active).

 - Meanwhile, in a medium-large mixing bowl, combine the flour and salt.

-- Punch down the dough, and turn out onto a dry surface, kneading for 3-4 minutes.
-Divide the dough in half, shape into two loaves and place in the prepared loaf pans.
-Let the loaves rise in a warm place for 30-40 minutes more, or until the loaves have risen above the edges of the pans.
+- Punch down the dough, and turn out onto a dry surface, kneading the dough for 3 to 4 minutes.
+Divide the dough in half, shape each half into a loaf, and place them in the prepared loaf pans.
+Let the loaves rise in a warm place for 30 to 40 minutes more, or until the loaves have risen above the edges of the pans.

 |Nutritional Guidelines (per serving)|